winardiaris/spongycastle/test/est/example/README.md

 If you need to refresh these jars delete the jars directory or use ```./ensurejar.sh force```

-## Using Java 7 ('org.bouncycastle.est.ESTException: Connection reset')
+## Using Java 7 ('org.spongycastle.est.ESTException: Connection reset')
 The Cisco EST server will reject TLS version 1 'TLSv1' handshakes.

 This is the default in Java 7, however Java 8 defaults to TLSv1.2 which the Cisco test EST server will accept.